matrix-org/matrix-hookshot/docs/setup.md

 You must configure a set of "actors" with access to services.
 An `actor` can be:
 - A MxID (also known as a User ID) e.g. @Half-Shot:half-shot.uk
 - A homserver domain e.g. @alice:matrix.org
+- A roomId.
+This will allow any member of this room to complete actions. e.g. `!TlZdPIYrhwNvXlBiEk:half-shot.uk`
 - `*`, to match all users.

 Each permission set can have a services.
 The `service` field can be: